odoo/documentation/project/planning/forecast.rst

 By users : people management
 ----------------------------

 This option displays the Gantt chart with the people assigned.
-Odoo's Gantt chart shows you who's involved; it gives you the big picture of the project.
+Twenty20's Gantt chart shows you who's involved; it gives you the big picture of the project.
 It's very useful to allocate your resources effectively.